sangmanjung/sangmanjung/README.md

-### Hi there!👋
+### "Be Happy, but Never Satisfied."

+Hi there!.
 This is Sangman from South Korea.
 I am a self-learner in Data Science and have a lot of interest in it. 🥯☕
 If you want to contact me, 🤔 please leave me a message! 📫

 [![Velog Badge](http://img.shields.io/badge/-Velog-20c997?style=flat&link=https://velog.io/@sangmanjung)](https://velog.io/@sangmanjung/)